 What is a Kotosoupa Avgolemono?

-After I ate every last bit of the Skorthalia (Greek Garlic Potato Dip), that I loved so much at The Greek Authentic Cuisine, I had a bowl of an incredibly delicious, traditional Greek soup called Kotosoupa Augolemono.
+After I ate every last bit of the Skorthalia (Greek Garlic Potato Dip), that I loved so much at The Greek Authentic Cuisine restaurant, I had a bowl of an incredibly delicious, traditional Greek soup called Kotosoupa Avgolemono.

 - Likely the most popular soup in Greece, it's sometimes referred to as the Penicillin of Greece, or Greek Penicillin.

 - There's just something about heated lemon . . . it almost feels as though it will heal anything.
 Whether you need an energy boost, have a sore throat, or just need to be warmed up, a lemon soup can often do the trick.
 And with this Greek Chicken Lemon Soup, it's almost a sure thing.

 - The stock is made from chicken and lemon, but can also include fish, veal, or lamb.
-The other most common ingredients in a Kotosoupa Augolemono recipe are chicken, rice and eggs.
+The other most common ingredients in a Kotosoupa Avgolemono recipe are chicken, rice and eggs.

 Whether you want to soothe a cold, cuddle up for dinner by a fire, or just want a warm meal, then believe me, this hearty, aromatic soup is the answer.

-Enjoy every last spoonful of this delicious Kotosoupa Augolemono Recipe.
-I’m hoping it will be the best Greek Chicken Lemon Soup you’ll ever have!
+Enjoy every last spoonful of this delicious Kotosoupa Avgolemono Recipe.
+I'm hoping it will be the best Greek Chicken Lemon Soup you'll ever have!